mohammadIbrahim97/astrometry.net/tools/README.md

 - `ncorr` (if solved): The number of correspondences, i.e. sources that could be mapped to objects present in the index, i.e. stars recognized in the image
+- `ndistract` (if solved): The value of the NDISTRACT field in the corresponding .match file.
+    This is not necessarily equal to `nbrighter`, see below.
 - `nbrighter` (if solved): The number of sources that are not correspondences, but are brighter than the dimmest correspondence found